Vualto/vudrm-public-docs/docs/source/integrations/mobile/ios-fairplay-sdk.md

 	`pod install cocoapods`

-	or, where the pad has previously been installed:
+	or, where the pod has previously been installed:

 	`pod update cocoapods`